aflin/rampart_docs/source/rampart-net.rst

       Default is ``false``.

     Return Value:
-        An :green:`Object` (a socket as returned from `new net.Socket()`_\ ) with the additional methods described below.
+        A wsclient :green:`Object` (a socket as returned from `new net.Socket()`_\ ) with the additional methods described below.

 wsclient.wsSend()
 ~~~~~~~~~~~~~~~~~

     Send a WebSocket message to the connected server.
+This method is
+    available only on sockets returned by `net.wsConnect()`_\ .

     Usage: